MagixIsAvailable/nlp_toxic_language/Readme.md

 jupyter notebook Toxic_Language_Evaluation.ipynb
 ```

-### 4\.
-Run Live Inference
+### 4. 🎤 Run Live Inference

-To start the real-time safety filter (ensure you have a microphone connected if not sure of mic device port run check_mic.py):
+To initiate the real-time safety filter, ensure your microphone is connected.
+If you are unsure of your correct input device index, run `python check_mic.py` to list them.

 ```bash
 python live_inference.py